Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Policy Gradient for CPT-value maximization

+Using Proposition~\ref{prop:approx-integral-term}, we approximate the integral using a finite sum with a given number of samples~$n$.
+As for the quantiles~$\xi^{+}_{\frac{i}{n}}$ we compute them using standard order statistics.
+Overall, compared to a vanilla PG algorithm, our additional required quantile estimation procedure requires a mild sorting step which can be executed in $\mathcal{O}(n \ln n)$ running time (without even invoking parallel implementations) where $n$ is the length of the rewards to be sorted (see Algorithm~\ref{alg:cptreinforce}).\\

-\textbf{Comparison to the CPT-SPSA-G algorithm in \cite{cptrl}.} Our algorithm is specifically designed for maximizing the CPT value of a (discounted) sum of rewards generated by an MDP while the CPT-SPSA-G algorithm in \cite{cptrl} can be used for a larger class of problems to maximize the CPT value of any real-valued random variable.
-However, we highlight that (a) this cumulative reward return structure is natural and ubiquitous in RL and economics applications and foremost (b) thanks to this particular problem structure, our algorithm is a policy gradient algorithm leveraging first-order information whereas CPT-SPSA-G only uses zeroth order information, i.e. CPT value estimations.
-This difference is crucial as zeroth order optimization algorithms are known to suffer from the curse of dimensionality.
-Our algorithm can scale better to higher dimensional problems as it is notoriously known for policy gradient algorithms in classic RL.
+\textbf{Comparison to the CPT-SPSA-G algorithm.} Our algorithm is designed for maximizing the CPT value of a sum of rewards generated by an MDP while the CPT Simultaneous Perturbation Stochastic Approximation Gradient (CPT-SPSA-G) algorithm in \citet{cptrl} can be used to maximize the CPT value of any real-valued random variable.
+However, we highlight that (a) this cumulative reward return structure is natural and ubiquitous in RL and economics applications and foremost (b) thanks to this problem structure, our PG algorithm leverages first-order information whereas CPT-SPSA-G only uses zeroth-order information, i.e. CPT value estimations.
+This difference is crucial as zeroth-order optimization algorithms are known to suffer from the curse of dimensionality.
+Our algorithm can scale better to higher dimensional problems as it is notoriously known for PG algorithms in classic RL.
 We provide empirical evidence of this fact in section~\ref{sec:exp} to further support the benefits of our algorithm.